-Fereshteh Tavakoli is the co-founder of International Society for Children with Cancer (ISCC).
-ISCC was established in 2004, and began operating with Ms. Tavakoli and a few of her friends.
-Since then, it has grown in size and scope, attracting a large member base, raising hundreds of thousands of dollars through fund-raising events, personal donations and charity sales.
-ISCC has donated funds to health organizations in over a dozen countries, including Afghanistan, Iran, Bangladesh and Kenya.
+Fereshteh Tavakoli is the Founder of International Society for Children with Cancer (ISCC).
+ISCC was established in 2004 and began operating with Mrs. Tavakoli and a few of her friends.
+Since then, it has grown in size and scope, attracting a large member base, raising millions of dollars through fund-raising events, personal donations and charity sales.
+ISCC has donated funds to childhood cancer organizations in over a dozen countries, including four organizations in United States..

-In December 2008, ISCC became the first and only non-government organization to get approval from US Treasury to send money to Iran.
-Ms. Tavakoli is credited for invigorating a grassroots movement among the Iranian-American community in Los Angeles to take up her cause.
-She has been tireless in this effort: driving all around the state giving presentations and lectures at universities, social clubs and community gatherings; appearing weekly on Iranian radio shows to encourage social activism in the community; and establishing a youth chapter, drawing second-generation Iranian-Americans to connect to their home-land.
+Mrs. Tavakoli is credited for invigorating a grassroots movement among the Iranian-American community in Los Angeles to take up her cause.
+She has been tireless in this effort: driving all around the state giving presentations and lectures at universities, social clubs and community gatherings; appearing weekly on Iranian radio shows to encourage social activism in the community; and establishing a youth chapter, drawing second-generation Iranian Americans to connect to their homeland.

 She became involved with MAHAK in 1991.
-Over the years, Ms. Tavakoli volunteered as a social worker at public children's hospitals, fund-raising coordinator and public relations director.
+Over the past 30 years, Mrs. Tavakoli volunteered as a social worker at public children hospitals, fund-raising coordinator, volunteer coordinator and public relations director.
 MAHAK is now Iran's leading and biggest NGO.
 MAHAK has a state-of-the-art research facility and hospital specializing in treatment of children with cancer.
-Ms. Tavakoli is still involved with MAHAK and volunteers her services when she visits Tehran once a year.
 ISCC is a broader continuation of MAHAK's mission and dream of not letting any cancer-stricken child die due to lack of funds.